Communities of Giving Legacy Initiative

 • The Inspiring Youth – Community Service Award recognizes a trailblazing youth age 13 – 20 from a Western New York community of color who exemplifies a commitment to creating positive change through community service, civic engagement or volunteerism, above and beyond activities required or sponsored by school or youth programs.

-The recipients of the awards are recognized during the Pay It Forward Awards in November.
+The recipients of the awards are recognized each November at the Pay It Forward Awards.
+To learn more about the recipients, click here.

 Judge Hugh B. Scott Community Service Award: